 Take up the challenge

 The student activities provide plenty of hands-on experiences.
 Modelling animal cells in 3D imitates what can be seen under high-resolution microscopes.
 Using lolly slices to build 3D images and Using shadows to build 3D images model how scientists interpret microscopic data.
 Ferns under the microscope demonstrates how increasing the power of magnification leads to much greater detail.
+For younger students use the Making a simple microscope activity – it uses accessible technology to increase students’ ability to observe closely.

 The Exploring with microscopes – question bank provides a list of questions about microscopy and places where their answers can be found.
 The questions support an inquiry approach.